Does the NRHA draw a parallel between a dead horse and free speech when revoking a membership? One man is going to find out.

-Who else has been suspended or revoked but its hidden from the membership?
+Who else has been suspended or revoked but is hidden from the membership?

 Interestingly, Cosper’s membership was revoked in May 2016, but that fact never appeared in the Reiner Magazine Disciplinary List.
 It raises the question of how many others members have been revoked or suspended, but the information kept a secret?
-How many trainers are suspended but no-one ever learns about it as its all keep confidential.
-Imagine your horse is with a multiple time offender and you have no knowledge of it!
+How many trainers are suspended but no one ever learns about it as it’s all kept confidential.
+Imagine your horse is with a multiple-time offender and you have no knowledge of it!
 The board of directors has the right to elect whether they will publish the information.
-Its not a compulsory list.
+It’s not a compulsory list.